TinyCsvParser/TinyCsvParser/README.md

 ## Documentation ##

-[TinyCsvParser] comes with a extensive documentation, which is located at:
+[TinyCsvParser] comes with an official and extensive documentation, which is located at:

 * [http://bytefish.github.io/TinyCsvParser/](http://bytefish.github.io/TinyCsvParser/)

 ## Basic Usage ##

+This is only an example for the most common use of TinyCsvParser.
+For more detailed information on custom formats and more advanced use-cases, please consult the full [User Guide](http://bytefish.github.io/TinyCsvParser/sections/userguide.html) of the official documentation.

 Imagine we have list of Persons in a CSV file ``persons.csv`` with their first name, last name and birthdate.

 ```
+FirstName;LastName;BirthDate
 Philipp;Wagner;1986/05/12
 Max;Musterman;2014/01/02
 ```